 - SALT I negotiations in Helsinki began aimed at limiting numbers of strategic nuclear weapons (1969)

 - Happy 80th Birthday to Canadian singer Gordon Lightfoot, known for his 1974 hit, If You Could Read My Mind (1938)

 - The first computer mouse was patented by Douglas Engelbart (1970)

 - The Velvet Revolution dawned in Czechoslovakia when a peaceful student demonstration in Prague was brutally beaten back, sparking the biggest wave of public protests in 20 years and, soon after, the successful overthrow, without weapons, of the oppressive communist regime (1989) *see more below

 - Israel’s parliament overwhelmingly approved a land-for-peace accord with the Palestinians (1998)

 - U.S. Rep. John Murtha, one of Congress’ most hawkish Democrats, called for an immediate U.S. withdrawal from Iraq (2005)

-With other communist governments falling, the Berlin Wall opening, and street protests growing at home, the Communist Party of Czechoslovakia announced on November 28 they would give up their monopoly on political power.
-Barbed wire was removed from the border with West Germany and Austria in early December.
-On December 10, the Communist President Gustáv Husák appointed the first largely non-communist government in Czechoslovakia since 1948, and resigned.
-Alexander Dubček was elected speaker of the federal parliament on December 28 and Václav Havel (pictured, right) the president on December 29, 1989.
-After the Velvet Revolution, the first democratic election in 44 years was held in June, 1990, and brought the first completely non-communist government to Czechoslovakia.
+With other communist governments falling and the Berlin Wall opening, the barbed wire was removed from the border with West Germany and Austria in early December.
+On December 10, Communist President Gustáv Husák appointed the first largely non-communist government in Czechoslovakia since 1948 and resigned.
+Before the year’s end, Alexander Dubček was elected speaker of the parliament and playwright Václav Havel the president.
+The first democratic election in 44 years was held in June, 1990, and communism was no more.